bitdotgames/php-jzon/README.md

 This is a small PHP library for parsing JZON documents.

 This library has a pure PHP implementation as well as a blazing fast C extension.
-If a C extension is missing it gracefully fallbacks to PHP implementation.
+If the C extension is missing it gracefully fallbacks to the PHP implementation.

 ## What is JZON? ##